-"He was a great orator and writer, and a splendid lawyer, know all over Virginia as one of the leading criminal lawyers the State has ever produced.
+"He was a great orator and writer, and a splendid lawyer, know[n] all over Virginia as one of the leading criminal lawyers the State has ever produced.
 He was a most courteous and chivalrous gentleman, idolized by all who knew him.
 There was no office, political, or otherwise, that Virginia could have conferred upon him he could not have had merely by holding out his hand.
-There was no Virginian of his day and generation who surpassed him in any of the qualities that combine to make up an all-round soldier and citizen.
-I cannot speak of my own personal grief in his death."
+There was no Virginian of his day and generation who surpassed him in any of the qualities that combine to make up an all-round soldier and citizen."
+See Obituary Chapter.